Updated on April 26, 2023

 Cars and Other Motor Vehicles

-Regarding the cars and other motor vehicles you own, put together a list of the following:
+Regarding the cars and other motor vehicles you own, put together a list of the following information:

 Net equity in the vehicle at the time of divorce

-You should do a walkthrough of your home and pay careful attention to all items of value, including:
+It is also important to recognize that there are likely items of significant value within your home that you should not lose sight of.
+You should do a walkthrough of your home and pay careful attention to all items of value, including items in these categories:

 Computers and other electronics